imdg/OLua/doc/readme.md

 ## Notes and future works
 * Non-nilable class member can be left uninitialized because in many cases this can only be done in constructors.
 A reminder will be promoted during compilation.
 There are some plans to make this look better in the future.
 * Mechanism like "method chain" or "optional chainning" is not supported currently, because this cannot map to any lua syntex directly.
-But it is still in the plan.
+But it is still in the plan to support.